- Pisa 1825-26 12 May 2025

 News and Events

-The University of Pisa is home to the oldest academic course in Egyptology in the world, created in 1826 for Ippolito Rosellini.
+The University of Pisa is home to the oldest academic course in Egyptology in the world, held by Ippolito Rosellini in the academic year 1825-26.
 Today among the Italian universities it is the one with the largest research group and the most educational offer in the Egyptology field.

 In Pisa the study and teaching of history, languages and scriptures, thought and all cultural, artistic and material manifestations of ancient Egypt are conducted through the methodological integration of philology, archeology and any other discipline useful for understanding that civilization and its society, from its origins to the Roman age.